Dalkeith: Notable buildings

 The Collegiate Church of St Nicholas Buccleuch, formerly known as Dalkeith Parish Church, stands on High Street.
 Dedicated to St Nicholas, this medieval church became a collegiate establishment in 1406, founded by Sir James Douglas.
 The nave and transepts date from 1854, when the inside of the church was greatly altered.
 The chancel was abandoned in 1590, walled off from the rest of the church, and is now ruinous.
 Sir James Douglas, 1st Earl of Morton, and his wife Joanna, daughter of James I, are buried in the choir and have stone effigies.
 St Nicholas Buccleuch Church remains one of the two Church of Scotland parish churches in Dalkeith, the other being St John's and King's Park Church.
 The Episcopal Church, St Mary's is on High Street, at the entrance to Dalkeith Country Park.
 St David's Church, on Eskbank Road, is the only Roman Catholic church in the town, it is a category A listed building and was built in 1854.

 Dalkeith Palace which replaced the castle in the late 16th century and was rebuilt in the early 18th century, lies at the north-east edge of the town.
 It is a former seat of the Duke of Buccleuch, surrounded by parkland and follies.

-The building on High Street now known as the Tolbooth began to be used as a tolbooth for the administration of the town in the early 18th century.
-The plaque above the door reads '1648' but this was taken from another building and does not denote when the Tolbooth was built.
+The building on High Street now known as Dalkeith Tolbooth dates from 1648 although it was reconstructed in the early 18th century.
 It incorporated prison cells in the basement, a weigh house on the ground floor and a courtroom on the first floor.
-In front of the building there is a circle of stones to mark the spot where the last public hanging in Dalkeith.
+In front of the building there is a circle of stones to mark the spot where the last public hanging in Dalkeith took place.
 William Thomson was hanged here for highway robbery in 1827.
 The Municipal Buildings in Buccleuch Street were completed in 1882.

-Other notable buildings include a Watch Tower at the cemetery (1827), a water tower and early 19th-century iron mills.
+Other notable buildings include a Watch Tower at the cemetery (1827), a water tower and early 19th-century iron mills and the Masonic Temple or Lodge Rooms of the Dalkeith Kilwinning Masonic Lodge No.10 situated next to The Collegiate Church of St Nicholas Buccleuch in the high street completed in 1766.

 Edinburgh College has its Midlothian Campus in Eskbank, close to the railway station.

 There is a modern Church of Jesus Christ of Latter-day Saints (also known as Mormon) meeting house on Newbattle Road.

 Midlothian Community Hospital is just outside Dalkeith, located off the A7 road on the eastern edge of the neighbouring town of Bonnyrigg.